-I’m Samora Suber (SaSu or Mo), Founder of SamoraLife, and I wanted to share a bit more about my self-love journey…
+I’m Samora Suber (SaSu), Founder of SamoraLife, and I want to share a bit more about my self-love journey…

 SamoraLife birthed out of my own difficult journey of learning how to love myself more fully.
 As a young girl, I was highly aware that I was deeply and spiritually loved.
 My mother and grandmother instilled that heavily in me.
 Mom would call me her star, tell me how special I was and, every day, she would remind me of how much she loves me (even now).
 I remember feeling like I was whole, unstoppable, and can do anything.
 I knew who I was and loved it!